vpa1412/Vuphuonganh_2102176/Homework_1/README1.md

 **WORK FLOW**

-1. Read and understand the data about people having sign of Cardiovascular diseases in file heart.csv and some very first line code in Homework1.ipynb.
+1. Reading and understanding the data about people having sign of Cardiovascular diseases in file heart.csv and some very first line code in Homework1.ipynb.

-2. See the correlation matrix and distribution of 11 features denote as X and the output denote as Y which model classify a person has heart disease[1] or normal[0].
+2. Seeing the correlation matrix and distribution of 11 features denote as X and the output denote as Y which model classify a person has heart disease[1] or normal[0].

-    In 11 features, there are 2 types: Categorical Features['Sex', 'ChestPainType', 'FastingBS', 'RestingECG', 'ExerciseAngina', 'ST_Slope'] and Numerical Features['Age', 'RestingBP', 'Cholesterol', 'MaxHR', 'Oldpeak'].
+    In 11 features, there are 2 types:

+        - Categorical Features['Sex', 'ChestPainType', 'FastingBS', 'RestingECG', 'ExerciseAngina', 'ST_Slope']

+        - Numerical Features['Age', 'RestingBP', 'Cholesterol', 'MaxHR', 'Oldpeak'].

 3. Detecting outliers and removing them for better training model.